what WIDE does

 DEPTH | 0-100% | 50% | character intensity. in STEREO mode: allpass cascade aggressiveness. in M/S mode: mid attenuation. in HAAS mode: feedback amount. |

-FOCUS | 20 Hz - 5 kHz | 2500 Hz | bass mono crossover. frequencies below FOCUS stay centered. everything above gets the full width treatment. |
+FOCUS | 20 Hz - 5 kHz | 500 Hz | bass mono crossover. frequencies below FOCUS stay centered. everything above gets the full width treatment. draggable directly on the spectral display (syncs with the knob). default 200 Hz. |

 MIX | 0-100% | 100% | wet/dry blend with auto-compensation so the wet signal never sounds louder than the dry. |